isi-nlp/uroman/README.md

  * Web interface (old Perl): https://uhermjakob.github.io/uroman.html
  * Vowelization is provided when locally computable, e.g. for many South Asian languages and Tibetan.

+<a name="reversibility"></a>
+### Reversibility

+ * Romanization standards tend to prefer reversible mappings.
+For example, as standalone vowels, the Greek letters ι (iota) and υ (upsilon) are romanized to i and y respectively, even though they have the same pronunciation in Modern Greek.
+ * However, _uroman_ is not always fully reversible.
+For example, since _uroman_ maps letters to ASCII characters, the romanized text does not contain any diacritics, so the French word _ou_ (“or”) and its homophone _où_ (“where”) both map to romanized _ou_.

+<a name="limitations"></a>
 ### Limitations
  * The current version of uroman has a few limitations, some of which we plan to address in future versions.
    For Japanese, *uroman* currently romanizes hiragana and katakana as expected, but kanji are interpreted as Chinese characters and romanized as such.